JetBrains/space-kotlin-sdk/README.md

 Many operations in the Space API return a collection of results.
 To guarantee performance, these responses will be paginated, and can be retrieved in batches.

-A batch will always return the total count of items that will be returned after fetching all pages, and contains the data as well:
+A batch contains the data, and may return the total count of items that will be returned after fetching all pages:

 ```kotlin
 class Batch<out T>(